 The Government has published a new version of the statutory code of practice for street works, and quietly backtracked on initial plans to increase the guarantee on road openings from two to five years.

-The Specification for the Reinstatement of Openings in Highways (SROH) is a statutory code of practice last updated in 2010.
-It had since dated was leading to disputes.
+The Specification for the Reinstatement of Openings in Highways (SROH) is a statutory code of practice last updated in 2010 - since then the code had become dated and was leading to disputes.

 As part of the update, the Department for Transport under Chris Grayling saw the opportunity to help authorities deal with the maintenance backlog by placing more responsibility on utilities companies when they dig up and reinstate the road.

 The idea was the provide a five-year guarantee for reinstatement works, a major cause of road failure, forcing companies to come back if the road showed defects.